 Relocating to Antigua for a change of pace

 Home to scintillating Caribbean views and a relaxed pace of life, Antigua also offers generous citizenship by investment scheme that can make moving to this tropical island a win-win situation for both your wallet and well-being.

 Relocate Antigua offers support with residence and citizenship formalities, as well as a selection of turnkey relocation services to soften your landing once you arrive.
 We take you by the hand and make relocating ultra-simple and streamlined – and we can even help with certified translation, too.
 Get in touch to find out more, and start planning your big move.

 Final thoughts: put in the groundwork to secure relocation assistance

 Companies today handle relocation requests all the time, and will generally have an official policy outlining what they are and aren’t prepared to help out with.
 To maximize your chances of securing a decent relocation package, you’ll need to assess your expenses, get the right quotes, negotiate with skill and have your employer lock down the details of your relocation in a formal offer letter.

 Whether you aspire to make the move to the Caribbean or have your heart set on somewhere else, Relocate Antigua excels in offering personal relocation and business relocation services.
-Our teams are trained to provide you with bespoke turnkey service that includes assistance in gaining Antigua citizenship.
+Our teams are trained to provide you with a bespoke turnkey service that includes assistance in gaining Antigua citizenship.